tillepille/rolladensteuerung/readme.md

 - /down (no matter where the blinds are)
 - /stop (simply just stop at the current position)
 - /height/<0-100> (where 0 is shut, 100 open)

+In general, all requests send back the current / now desired position.
 ____
 ### Schema
 Wire everything like the schema below, where your brown cable comes from the power source,